Bridges-2

 - HPE DMF single namespace for data security and expandable archiving

-Regular Memory
+Regular Memory nodes

-Regular Memory (RM) nodes will provide extremely powerful, general-purpose computing, machine learning and data analytics, AI inferencing, and pre- and post-processing.
+Regular Memory (RM) nodes provide extremely powerful, general-purpose computing, machine learning and data analytics, AI inferencing, and pre- and post-processing.

-488 RM nodes will have 256GB of RAM, and 16 will have 512GB of RAM.
+488 RM nodes have 256GB of RAM, and 16 have 512GB of RAM.

 - NVMe SSD (3.84TB)